- Should the kennel cough vaccine be given during COVID-19?

 - What evidence supports use of face coverings?

 - How and when to wear a face covering

-We are delighted to bring you the Knowledge Awards for 2021, focused on continuous quality improvement (QI).
+We are delighted to bring you the Knowledge Awards for 2022, focused on continuous Quality Improvement (QI).

 Who is eligible for this award?

-The award is open to anyone within the veterinary industry.
+The award is open to anyone within the veterinary industry and veterinary education field.

 What is the award for?

 The award aims to recognise those individuals and teams who are focusing on driving continuous improvements for better outcomes for patients, better service provision to clients, an improved business and environmental case, or better working conditions for the team.
 Applications could, for example,